windup/windup-quickstarts/ejb-beanutils-async/README.md

 What is it?
 -----------

-The BeanUtils AsynchronousMethod is not compatible with Red Hat JBoss Enterprise Application Platform Remote EJBs and should be replaced with the Java EE 6 @Asynchronous annotation
+The BeanUtils AsynchronousMethod is not compatible with Red Hat JBoss Enterprise Application Platform remote EJBs and must be replaced with the Java EE 6 @Asynchronous annotation.

-You can create Windup rule addons using Java or XML.
-This quickstart demonstrates a Java-based rule addon.
+You can create Windup rules using XML or by writing Java addons.
+This quickstart demonstrates both approaches.

-* [Java-based rule addon](rules-java/README.md): Follow the instructions here to see how to create a Java-based rule addon.
+* [Java rule addon](rules-java/README.md): Follow the instructions here to see how to create this rule as a Java rule addon.

+* [XML rule](rules-xml/README.md): Follow the instructions here to see how to create this rule using XML.